-When it comes to Facebook and your small business, there are plenty of marketing tips and tricks out there that claim to help you achieve social media success.
+When it comes to Facebook and your small business, there are plenty of digital marketing tips and tricks out there that claim to help you achieve social media success.

 With over 1.23 billion users active on Facebook each month it’s no wonder we’re all looking for that little bit of magic that will help us stand out from the crowd.